metamarkuplang/examples/README.md

 # Metadata Markup Language Examples Repostory
-the Metadata Markup Language Examples Repostory ("examples") Includes a List of Examples of Metadata Markup Language ("MMl"), Fell Free To Fork this Repostory
+the Metadata Markup Language Examples Repostory ("examples") Includes a List of Examples of Metadata Markup Language ("MMl"), Fell Free To Fork this Repostory, Or Do Anything With It
+Licensed with MIT License